PLP-WebTechnologies/feb-2025-final-project-and-deployment-Akpos123/README.md

 # Final Project and Deployment
+# The Live Website URL for this project is  https://plp-webtechnologies.github.io/feb-2025-final-project-and-deployment-Akpos123/
 ## Objectives
 Build a fully functional web application.
 Apply HTML, CSS, and JavaScript concepts learned.